FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 Lactation Consultant | Perth

-An International Board Certified Lactation Consultant (IBCLC) is an expert in breastfeeding assistance.
+An International Board-Certified Lactation Consultant (IBCLC) is an expert in breastfeeding assistance.
 This is the only officially recognised qualification for a 'lactation consultant'.
+I have been an IBCLC since 2018.
 And as an endorsed midwife I can offer my clients Medicare rebates up to 6 weeks post birth.

 Medicare rebates are available if you are 6 weeks or less post birth - click here for more information